brettpetch/plex-cdn/README.md

 By dynamically routing traffic in this manner you are able to ignore ISP prioritization by masking video as normal traffic and cache images at the edge for a better experience.

 While there are ways to commercialize this, I don’t have a reason to really.
 It’s simply something that I wanted to do to speed up page loads and bounce a few instances for friends (who use traefik, nginx, and caddy) through the setup.

-## Requirements

-- An AWS account (with billing and a hosted zone).
-- A few servers laying around (ideally 1gbps+).
-- A number of beverages (preferably beers, find a nice IPA...)

 ## UML Diagram